AhmadHammad21/ATS-AI-Resume-Enhancer/README.md

 ## Project Overview

-This project leverages the [Gemini API](https://gemini.google.com/app) with the `gemini-1.5-flash` model and custom prompts to enhance resumes.
+This project leverages the [Gemini API](https://gemini.google.com/app) with the `gemini-1.5-flash` model, `gpt-4o-mini` and custom prompts to enhance resumes.
 Key features include generating insights such as:

 - Resume Overview
 - Keypoints in the Resume (e.g., strengths and weaknesses)